solarnz/starred-releases/README.md

 ## Usage

-You can then access the atom feed on http://localhost:8080/<github username>/<personal access token>/atom.xml
+You can then access the atom feed at `http://localhost:8080/<github username>/<personal access token>/atom.xml`